-We use a common message broker, Narada Message Broker [2, 3], as the underlying messaging environment [4] to communicate messages between the clients in a session.
+We use a common message broker, Narada Message Broker [2], as the underlying messaging environment to communicate messages between the clients in a session.

-We realize the shared event idea in collaboration [5, 6].
+We realize the shared event idea in collaboration.
 It uses event messages in the controlling of a presentation process.
 Compared to shared display, the short text messages save great bandwidth over the Internet.
 This realization is fast and efficient.
-Shared event model should be a great paradigm in collaboration.
+Shared event model should be a new paradigm in collaboration.